fofxsoft/fofxsoft.github.io/guidelines.md

     // best
     const has = Object.prototype.hasOwnProperty; // cache the lookup once, in module scope.
     /* or */
-    import has from 'has'; // https://www.npmjs.com/package/has
+    import has from "has"; // https://www.npmjs.com/package/has
     // ...
     console.log(has.call(object, key));
     ```